2sidedfigure/exstatic/README.md

 Additional types can be created simply by inheriting the `Asset` object defined in *lib/Asset.js*.
 The built-in types (in *lib/assets/*) can help in getting started.

+To use your own types, make sure the folder they're kept in is included in the `typeSearchPath` setting initially passed to exstatic.

 ## Examples